Lesson 2: Identify your values

 Now let’s double-check the sequence to make sure it’s just how you want it to be.
 Ask yourself is “x” more important than “y” or is “y” more important than “x”.

 Here’s an example, say you’ve identified these values and put them in this sequence:

 Is flexibility more important than autonomy or is autonomy more important than flexibility?
 Let’s say autonomy is more important, move that post-it note to the top.
 Then, is flexibility more important than challenge or is challenge more important than flexibility?
 And so on.

 Read through your values from most important to least important.
 Does that feel right?
 If not, have another look at the sequence.
 Move them around until they’re right for you.

-The next step is a game changer!
-Often when we think about values we just use a word, like fun.
+The next step is a game-changer!
+Often when we think about values, we just use a word like fun.
 But what fun means to you and what it means to me could be completely different.
-So it’s important to understand what the values actually mean to you.
-Head to Lesson 3.
+So it’s important to understand what the values mean to you.